Documentation Index

 Rate Limits

-The API implements reasonable rate limits to ensure service stability:
+The API implements reasonable rate limits to ensure service stability:- REST API: 100 requests per minute per tenant

 - WebSocket: 10 messages per second per connection